What is the role of ICE in immigration law?

 The role of ICE (Immigration and Customs Enforcement) in immigration law is to enforce federal immigration laws and regulations.
 ICE primarily focuses on arresting and removing unauthorized immigrants who are deemed to pose a threat to national security, public safety or undermine the integrity of the immigration system.
 This agency also investigates and arrests individuals who engage in criminal activities related to immigration law violations.
 Additionally, ICE is responsible for ensuring compliance with federal immigration laws by working closely with other law enforcement organizations, administering detention facilities, and overseeing removal proceedings.
 Ultimately, ICE's role in immigration law is to uphold the enforcement of federal immigration laws and regulations to ensure the safety and well-being of the United States.

-This mind map was published on 17 April 2023 and has been viewed 67 times.
+This mind map was published on 17 April 2023 and has been viewed 110 times.

 You May Also Like

-What is the meaning of belonging?
+What is the role of allies in LGBTQ+ advocacy?

 What are the benefits of regular exercise?